-Parents seeking to assess treatment options can:
+Parents seeking treatment for their child with DMDD can:

-- Speak to the school’s guidance counselor or psychologist for an evaluation This step could be especially important if the child is experiencing disruptive behaviors, academic problems, or social issues at school
+- Speak to the school’s guidance counselor or psychologist for an evaluation—this step could be especially important if the child is experiencing disruptive behaviors, academic problems, or social issues at school

 - Phone a trusted and experienced mental health therapist or psychiatrist in the area to begin treatment

 - Inquire with friends and family with experience in the field of mental health for assistance navigating the process